jcuenod/parabible-data-pipeline/alignment/README.md

 On the other hand, the CCEL data does have LXX mappings.
 Perhaps the best thing to do is actually to make a comparison and see where they differ first.

+Finally, it may also be worth checking <https://github.com/Copenhagen-Alliance/versification-specification>

 ## Standard Bible and Paratext 'original' Bible verse-by-verse.ods

 | Filename | Standard Bible and Paratext 'original' Bible verse-by-verse.ods |